-Finally, some professional certification bodies have developed IT governance and cybersecurity frameworks.
-Among these, the COBIT 5.0, developed by ISACA, has received noticeable support by the NIST Framework for Improving Critical Infrastructure Cybersecurity in the USA.
+Technology framework, COBIT 5.0, developed by ISACA, has received noticeable support by the NIST Framework for Improving Critical Infrastructure Cybersecurity in the USA.
 It aims to create a general governance plan for companies where IT is not confined to specialists but is rather a transversal theme.
 There is a general offer for boot camp training for managers in order to gain an understanding of the basic cybersecurity issues.

 While these initiatives and study programmes are developing, they all require interest from the applicants and this may be seen as a potential gap in cybersecurity for the time being.
-The lack of awareness by the senior executive and the decision-making level diminishes the incentive to properly invest in the physical infrastructure and technical know-how and often depends on so-called trigger-events, such as large-scale security breaches with their consequences, before cybersecurity gains the recognition needed.
+The lack of awareness by the senior executive and the decision-making level diminishes the incentive to properly invest in the physical infrastructure and technical knowhow and often depends on so-called trigger-events, such as large-scale security breaches with their consequences, before cybersecurity gains the recognition needed.